lucee/lucee-dockerfiles/README.md

 - Tomcat is configured to [skip the default scanning of Jar files on startup](http://www.gpickin.com/index.cfm/blog/how-to-get-your-tomcat-to-pounce-on-startup-not-crawl), significantly improving startup time.

-- A compatible version of the [Apache Tomcat Native Library](http://tomcat.apache.org/native-doc/) is installed for better Tomcat performance in production environments.

 ### Optimised for single-site application

 The default configuration serves a single application for any hostname on the listening port.
 Multiple applications can be supported by editing the `server.xml` in the Tomcat config.